The True Cost of Owning a Second Home: What to Consider Before You Buy A Vacation Home

 In addition to federal taxes, state and local property taxes will apply.
 Some states or municipalities offer tax breaks or exemptions, particularly for homes used as primary residences or part-time retirement dwellings, but these often don’t extend to second homes.

-It's a good idea to consult a tax professional to understand how your vacation home will impact your tax liability and which deductions or benefits might apply.
+It's a good idea to consult a tax professional or a financial adviser to understand how your vacation home will impact your tax liability and which deductions or benefits might apply.

 The cost of utilities and upkeep for a second home